Dudinsky01/Auto_OpenVPN-PY/README.md

 # Installation

-- Be sure you have read and write rights in the directory where you are gonna use this script.
+- Be sure you have read and write rights in the directory where you are going to use this script.

   if not, run ```chown -R <user>: <file>```.